-Segment 74 is the only segment within the Manhattan portion of the Project pipeline route.
-It is located between the Hudson River to the west and the intersection of Gansevoort Street and West Street (Route 9A) to the east (see Appendix B-15).
-At the eastern terminal end of Segment 74, an underground vault with a 30-inch diameter block valve with blind flange is proposed to accommodate a temporary receiver.
+The entire terrestrial Manhattan portion of the Project route is contained within this section.
+The route runs between the Hudson River to the west and the intersection of Gansevoort Street and West Street (Route 9A) to the east (see Appendix B-19 and B-20).
+At its eastern terminal end, an underground vault with a 30-inch diameter block valve with blind flange is proposed to accommodate a temporary receiver.
 Currently, the area consists almost entirely of paved roads, parking, bike path, and walkway areas situated on made land.
 During the walkover it was noted that relatively intact Belgian block paving is present beneath the asphalt along the south side of the Gansevoort peninsula (Photograph 5-1).
 Beginning at the southwest corner of the Gansevoort peninsula, the proposed pipeline route extends east within the Gansevoort Street roadbed, then continues east along the south edge of the peninsula, and crosses the Hudson River Greenway and West Street, before terminating on the east side of the 10th Avenue service road extension at its intersection with Gansevoort Street.
 Historically, this segment was underwater (see Appendix D-1 and D-2).
 The early historic period shoreline was situated nearly two blocks east of this area between present-day Greenwich and Washington avenues.
 The segment currently resides on made land.
 Soils along this segment have been mapped as Pavement & Buildings, wet substratum consisting of fill overlying swamp, tidal marsh or water with more than 80 percent coverage by pavement and buildings (NRCS 2005).